MatadorProBr/BetterCrewLink-FAQ/README.md

 Another warning that is not that important but, probably I will stop this FAQ, I will explain why, on a beautiful day there I was while making some changes to BetterCrewLink with pull requests until I receive an email from OhMyGuus (owner of BetterCrewLink) invited me to be a contributor to the project, that is, edit some things, and I accepted and with that he asked me to try to make a wiki on GitHub, and with that I will start to migrate everything that is here to the BetterCrewLink wiki, and when the migration is over, I will archive this FAQ, thanks to everyone who starred in the project.

-- For problems with this fork, you can send a message on the Discord (ThaGuus#2140 - owner and developer of BetterCrewLink), using [GitHub Issues](https://github.com/OhMyGuus/BetterCrewLink/issues) or [joining Discord](https://discord.gg/qDqTzvj4SH) and we will do our best to resolve it, do not ask for help from the official CrewLink server, as this is a fork unofficial and they will not support you, just use these three methods above if you need any help.
+- For issues with this fork you can join in the [Discord server](https://discord.gg/qDqTzvj4SH) or reporting in [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues) or message me on Discord (ThaGuus#2140) and is we will do our best to resolve this, do not report any problems to the official Discord or GitHub project of CrewLink and here as they will not support you.

 - To get the most of BetterCrewLink use the voice server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>